jessekathryn/jessekathryn.github.io/_posts/2019-06-30-shape_cli_executable_code.markdown

 7. Test it out and watch [this video](https://www.youtube.com/watch?v=_lDExWIhYKI) to set it up step by step with Avi

-8. Type out your CLI for now (even though it does not actually scrape data)
+8. Type out your CLI for now (even though it does not actually scrape real life data)